Barn2Media/gutenberg-block-for-woocommerce-product-table/readme.txt

 == Description ==

 *Gutenberg Block for WooCommerce Product Table* adds a user-friendly editor block to the [WooCommerce Product Table](https://barn2.co.uk/wordpress-plugins/woocommerce-product-table/?utm_source=wporg&utm_medium=freeplugin&utm_campaign=gutenbergwpt&utm_content=gutenbergwpt) plugin by Barn2, providing an easier way for Gutenberg users to create product tables.
-It requires WooCommerce Product Table (purchasable separately) to work.
+It requires WooCommerce Product Table (available separately - sign up for a free trial) to work.

 [WooCommerce Product Table](https://barn2.co.uk/wordpress-plugins/woocommerce-product-table/?utm_source=wporg&utm_medium=freeplugin&utm_campaign=gutenbergwpt&utm_content=gutenbergwpt) lists products in a quick order form layout designed to increase your sales and average order value.
 Instead of having to visit a separate page for each product, customers can select products, quantities and variations from the product table and quickly add them to the cart.